KiraDisc/ENC4265portfolio/reflective_blogs.md

 1.)
 Go to the following link: <https://keepass.info/>

 2.)
-Select the latest version and follow instructions to download the installer.
+Select the latest version and click the link to the downloader at the top of the screen.

 3.)
+Select the desired file type for the download (.exe or .zip) and download installer.

+4.)
 Open the installer wizard and follow setup instructions.

-4.)
+5.)
 Once installed, open the program and set a master password, seen in figure 1.

 _Figure 1 shows the login screen of KeePass.
 (Image by Kira Discenza)_
 <center><img src="Picture1.png"></center>

-5.)
+6.)
 The application should be open and functional now.
 Groups can be made to organize passwords more efficiently.
 Groups are displayed in the left-hand section of the window, shown in figure 2 below.
 There are several default groups to get you started, or they can be made by right clicking in the empty space of the section and selecting “Add Group”.

 _Figure 2 shows the main window of KeyPass and groups to the left.
 (Image by Kira Discenza)_
 <center><img src="Picture2.png"></center>

-6.)
+7.)
 To store your first password, either select the “Add Entry” button at the top of the window (denoted by a 🔑), press Ctrl+I, or right click in the right section of the window.

-7.)
+8.)
 A default entry window should look like figure 3.
 Each entry starts with a default password randomly generated in the field, but can be changed or regenerated with several options.

 _Figure 3 shows the entry creation screen.
 (Image by Kira Discenza)_
 <center><img src="Picture3.png"></center>

-8.)
+9.)
 To generate a different random password, press the “Generate a Key” button (denoted by a 🔑) and select your desired password length.

-9.)
+10.)
 To view the password in plaintext, select the ellipses (…) button.

-10.)
+11.)
 Once your entry is filled out, select OK to add it to your password database.

-11.)
+12.)
 Before exiting, select the save button (denoted by a 💾) in the top taskbar, and safely exit the application.

 This assignment is free of synthetic text